 In contrast, the Teamsters negotiated actively and countered with its own proposals from July 2011 until an agreement was reached in August 2012, the people said.
 A year ago, the bakers union rejected an offer to bargain with the Teamsters.

-Ten other unions (IBCIQ) representing about 1,000 workers among them either reached deals or didn’t challenge the court-ordered contract concessions, according to a list obtained by Bloomberg News.
+Ten other unions (IBCIQ:US) representing about 1,000 workers among them either reached deals or didn’t challenge the court-ordered contract concessions, according to a list obtained by Bloomberg News.

 Rayburn said the union “pretty much didn’t care about the loss of these jobs.
 I think they wanted to send a message to other companies they shouldn’t come looking for these kinds of concessions.”